addisonvinf/final-project-addisonvinf/README.md

 ## Type Castle - Terminal Game
 * For my final project, I decided to make a text-based, turn-based RPG 'roguelite' terminal game.
 After learning about Object-Oriented Programming, I thought that Classes would be a useful tool for creating games that have different types of enemies with different stats and behaviors.
 With that in mind, I had the idea to create a turn-based RPG with roguelite elements, meaning playthroughs should vary from run to run.
 While thinking about different turn-based RPGs and how to implement a similar battle system, I realized that I actually haven't played a lot of RPGs.
-But from the few (one) I did play (Mario & Luigi Paper Jam), I remembered how much I enjoyed the parry system, making the typical gameplay loop more active and interesting.
-And so, I made it another goal to implement some kind of quick-time-event/ dodge mechanic into the gameplay.
+But from the few (one) I did play (Mario & Luigi Paper Jam), I remembered how much I enjoyed the dodge system.
+And so, I made it another goal to implement some kind of quick-time-event/ dodge mechanic to make gameplay more active and interesting.

 ## Game Features
 * Game Features: